 5.4 Election by ballot

-If there are more candidates for Director or Delegate-at-Large than there are positions to be filled, or in the case of additional Directors, election shall be by secret ballot, with each Voting Member voting for not more than the number of positions available.
+If there are more candidates for Director or Delegate-at-Large than there are positions to be filled, election shall be by secret ballot, with each Voting Member voting for not more than the number of positions available.
 The number of candidates equal to the number of open positions receiving the highest numbers of votes shall be declared elected.

 Article 6 Committees